HomerJohnston/BangoScripts/README.md

 # Bango Scripts

-Have you ever placed a door, and a button, and wondered *"how do I make that button open that door?"*
+Have you ever placed a door actor, and a button actor, and wondered *"how do I make that button open that door?"*

-Have you ever placed a trigger volume after a door and wondered *"how can I conditionally spawn three enemies at some markers, then turn on those lights, and start playing some boss music after 2 seconds?"*
+Have you ever placed a trigger volume and wondered *"how can I conditionally spawn three enemies at some markers, then turn on those lights, and start playing some boss music after 2 seconds?"*

-This plugin effectively creates and embeds small "script" blueprints onto level actors.
-These blueprints simply contain a `Start` event node which you execute logic from, like many traditional game script systems. ***Bango Scripts*** also provides some extra helper-nodes to bring more traditional DSL/script features into blueprints, like explicit references to specific actors.
-You can create completely unique "level scripts" for individual actors in a level, or create re-usable "content scripts" in your Content folder to use in multiple places with input variables.
+Imagine if you could write a short blueprint event directly onto an actor in a level.
+This plugin effectively allows you to do this, by creating and attaching small "script" blueprints onto actors via a custom actor component.
+These "script" blueprints simply contain a `Start` event node which you execute logic from, like many traditional game script systems. ***Bango Scripts*** also provides some extra helper-nodes to bring more traditional DSL/script features into blueprints, such as explicit references to specific actors in a level.

+You can create completely bespoke "level scripts" for individual actors in a level, or you can create re-usable "content scripts" in your Content folder to use in multiple places, complete with input variables configurable on each instance.

 ### Plugin Summary
 - A level scripting engine for UE5, using blueprint graphs.